Differences Between Conventional eCommerce and Manufacturing and Distributing eCommerce

 When we say “traditional” eCommerce, we are referring to cookie cutter b2c eCommerce operations and platforms.
 Business to consumer companies were the first to begin selling online to consumers and became the mold for the various other types of businesses adopting online selling as a sales channel.

-Some eCommerce platforms are specially developed for manufacturers and distributors.
+Some distribution eCommerce platforms are specially developed for manufacturers and distributors.
 These platforms take into consideration the specific needs that go along with manufacturing and distributing and are geared towards making business processes quicker and employees’ jobs easier.

 Marketing and SEO